top of page

 And counting...

-Worldwide, around 70 billion land animals are slaughtered for food every year, primarily chickens, and most of them lead lives of unending misery and suffering before they are killed.
+Worldwide, as of 2022, around 82.6 billion land animals are slaughtered for food every year, primarily chickens, and most of them lead lives of unending misery and suffering before they are killed.

 So, okay, suffering is suffering, and death is death, and a vegan diet has some blood on its hands, true.
 However, a meat-eating diet is responsible for vastly more suffering and death than a vegan one.
 The comparison is not even close.
 And don't forget that around 99% of our animal products come from factory farms and not from ethical farmers like Matt Evans and Joel Salatin of Polyface Farms.
 They may be trying to practice a better, more humane way of farming, and I applaud them for that, but it's not how most of us get our meat, dairy, eggs, and poultry.
 Far from it.